ccoenraets/lightning-react-app/README.md

 ## Local Installation

+Follow the instructions below if you prefer to install the application on your local machine:

 1. Install [Postgres](http://www.postgresql.org/) locally and create a database called **realty**.

 1. Clone this repository or download and unzip [this](https://github.com/ccoenraets/lightning-react-app/archive/master.zip) zip file.